muzkkir/CTFFriday_2020_July_W1/README.md

 # Writeup for CTFFriday 2020 July W1 by Muzkkir

 In this article, I’m going to explain solutions of NSCTF July Week 1, 2020 CTF challenge theme "Asur" Organized by Net-Square Solutions Pvt.
 Ltd. and created by Prachi Karad.
+"Asur" is a  Thriller Indian Web series and suspense make you to watch till the end without boring.

 This CTF had Five different challenges in which major 4 domain was covered; Stenography, Cryptography, Privilege Escalation, and Web challenges.
 We have to start from Stenography and Cryptography exploitation to access the system and Privilege Escalation to read the flag file.